“What is Your Weakness?” Job Interview Question

 Your weaknesses are certain areas that can cause you setbacks in your career.
 Overcoming these weaknesses is very important because it helps you to be more successful throughout your career.

-By learning how to improve, targeting areas of deficit, and consistently working towards growth, you will achieve more high-level goals and professional satisfaction.
+You will achieve more high-level goals and professional satisfaction by learning how to improve, targeting areas of deficit, and consistently working towards growth.

 Final Thoughts: Own Your Weaknesses and Succeed